-Parliament Library, with the present holdings of around 1.27 million volumes of printed books, reports, Governmental publications, U.N. reports, debates, gazettes, other documents, including periodicals and publications brought out by the Lok Sabha Secretariat, is one of the finest and richest repositories in the country.
-The Library is currently subscribing to 65 Indian and 7 foreign newspapers and 439 periodicals in English, Hindi and a few other Indian languages are being received.
+Parliament Library, with its present holding of around 1.80 million volumes of printed books, reports, Government publications, U.N. reports, debates, gazettes, and other documents, including periodicals, newspapers and publications brought out by the Lok Sabha Secretariat, is one of the finest and richest repositories in the country.
+The Library has a collection of more than 3,50,400 books and is currently subscribing to 90 Indian and foreign newspapers and 323 periodicals in Hindi, English and Indian regional languages.